PrestaShop/prestashop-flashlight/README.md

 Spin a Prestashop testing instance in seconds!

-> **⚠️ Disclaimer**: the following tool is provided in the solely purpose of bootstraping a PrestaShop testing environment. <br>If you look for a production grade image, please refer to https://github.com/PrestaShop/docker.
+> **⚠️ Disclaimer**: the following tool is provided in the sole purpose of bootstraping a PrestaShop testing environment. <br>If you look for a production grade image, please refer to https://github.com/PrestaShop/docker.

 > **Note**: no MySQL server is shipped in the resulting image, you have to provide your own instance for the backup to be dumped during the first connection.